coder-karen/maps-buddybeacon/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Implementing a fix for a PHP warning in PHP 8.0

 = 1.1.0 =
 * Added ability to make adjustments to beacon times based on different timezones
 * BuddyBeacon username field (on settings page) now validates whether an email address has been entered or not